cdsalmons/arya/README.md

 ## Requirements and Installation

 - PHP (5.3+)
-- [Auryn](https://github.com/rdlowrey/Auryn) For: automated dependency injection
+- [Auryn](https://github.com/rdlowrey/Auryn) for: automated dependency injection
-- [Artax](https://github.com/rdlowrey/Artax) For: running automated tests
+- [Artax](https://github.com/rdlowrey/Artax) for: running automated tests

+> **NOTE:** Artax requires PHP 5.4+, however it is only used for running tests in development.
+All
+> library code is expected to work in PHP 5.3+ environments.

 **Github**